git/git-scm.com/ARCHITECTURE.md

 The site mostly just runs without intervention:

-  - code merged to `master` is auto-deployed
+  - code merged to `main` is auto-deployed

   - new git versions are detected daily and manpages and download links updated